karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 - The ``--counters`` is an optional parameter and you need to specify a comma-separated list of counters.
 The default counters are the ``System.Runtime`` counters, but when working with an API I find useful to monitor also the ``Microsoft.AspNetCore.Hosting`` counters, so you can see how many requests are being served, how many requests are failing, request rate, etc.

-That's the output you'll see after launching the command:
+That's the output you'll see after launching the tool:

 ```bash
 [Microsoft.AspNetCore.Hosting]